Listed in: English, as ENGL-391

 We will discuss questions such as: What formal and stylistic strategies do writers employ to capture everyday life?
 What happens to narrative conventions of plot and the event when writers are more interested in the textures, rhythms, and background environments of everyday life?
 How does the ordinary become extraordinary?
 How does one narrate history in the making, as it unfolds in everyday life?
 How are major historical events and political structures felt over the course of a typical day?
 Is it a privilege to think about the everyday as either boring or beautiful?
 Does it even make sense to talk about “everyday literature” when experiences of daily life are so diverse and varied?

 This class will pair novels and short stories with select critical readings from affect theory, urban studies, modernist studies, cultural studies, and ecocriticism.
 Possible authors include James Baldwin, Amit Chaudhuri, Anton Chekhov, Christopher Isherwood, James Joyce, Kathleen Stewart, Madeleine Thien, and Virginia Woolf.

 Limited to 25 students.
-Fall semester.
+Spring semester.
 Professor Abramson.